Al-Cap/League-Earnings/README.md

 ## Data

-The data was used from [video game site](https://www.esportsearnings.com/leagues).
+The data was used from [https://www.esportsearnings.com/leagues](https://www.esportsearnings.com/leagues).
 The raw data consists of the kind of tournaments, earnings, players, amount of tournaments and events.

 The compiled data in to a table can be seen [here](https://github.com/Al-Cap/League-Earnings/blob/main/data/leagues.csv).